Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Introduction

-We assume first that $Y$ is a compact Hermitian symmetric space, and $X$ is a locally factorial complete intersection such that the restriction ${\rm Pic}(Y) \to {\rm Pic}(X)$ is surjective.
-This holds by Lefschetz theorem~\cite{lefschetz} whenever $\dim X\geq 3$ (see also \cite[Example 3.1.25]{lazarsfeld}) or whenever $X$ is a very general complete intersection surface in $\P^n$ except if it is a degree $d\leq 3$ surface in $\P^3$ or the intersection of two quadric threefolds in $\P^4$ (see also \cite[Theorem 1]{kim}).
-Furthermore, we assume that $E$ is the cotangent (or, dually, the tangent) bundle of $Y$.
+We assume first that $Y$ is a compact irreducible Hermitian symmetric space.
+Its cotangent bundle $\Omega_Y$ is an irreducible homogeneous, hence stable, vector bundle.
+We choose for $X$ a locally factorial positive dimensional subvariety whose structure sheaf has a short split resolution (see Definition \ref{defi:short-resolution}) and such that the restriction $\Pic (Y) \to \Pic (X)$ is surjective.
+By Lefschetz theorem~\cite{lefschetz}, this holds whenever $X$ is a complete intersection of dimension $\dim X\geq 3$ (see also \cite[Example 3.1.25]{lazarsfeld}) or whenever $X$ is a very general complete intersection surface in $\P^n$ except if it is a degree $d\leq 3$ surface in $\P^3$ or the intersection of two quadric threefolds in $\P^4$ (see also \cite[Theorem 1]{kim}).

-\begin{theoA}[{Theorem~\ref{theo:restriction_hermitian} and Theorem~\ref{theo:restriction_exceptions}}] Let $Y$ be a compact irreducible Hermitian symmetric space, and let $X$ be a locally factorial positive dimensional complete intersection in $Y$.
-Assume that the restriction homomorphism ${\rm Pic}(Y) \to {\rm Pic}(X)$ is surjective.
+\begin{theoA}[{Theorem~\ref{theo:restriction_hermitian} and Theorem~\ref{theo:restriction_exceptions}}] Let $Y$ be a compact irreducible Hermitian symmetric space, and let $X$ be a locally factorial positive dimensional subvariety whose structure sheaf has a short split resolution in $Y$.
+Assume that the restriction homomorphism ${\Pic}(Y) \to {\Pic}(X)$ is surjective.
 If $Y$ is a projective space or a quadric, assume moreover that $X$ has no linear equation.
 Then, the restriction of $\Omega_Y$ to $X$ is stable. \end{theoA}

-In fact, our theorems are slightly more general than Theorem A since it is not necessary that $X$ is a complete intersection~: it is enough that $X$ has a \emph{short resolution}, as explained in Definition \ref{defi:short-resolution}.
-Moreover, if one is interested in general complete intersections, then using a \emph{relative} Harder-Narasimhan filtration one can get rid of the assumption on the Picard groups ; but semistability, instead of stability, is obtained (see Theorem \ref{theo:general-restriction_divisor}).
+Using a \emph{relative} Harder-Narasimhan filtration, if $Y$ be a compact irreducible Hermitian symmetric space, and $X$ a general complete intersections, we infer the semi-stability of restriction of $\Omega_Y$ to $X$ without assuming that the Picard group of $X$ comes from that of $Y$ (see Theorem \ref{theo:general-restriction_divisor}).

-We then deal with the case of small dimensions where the Picard group increases.
-Recall that irreducible Hermitian symmetric spaces of dimension $2$ or $3$ are $\P^2$, $\P^3$, $\Q^2$ and $\Q^3$.
+We then deal with the case of small dimensions where the Picard group increases by restriction.
+Recall that irreducible Hermitian symmetric spaces of dimension $2$ or $3$ are $\P^2$, $\P^3$ and $\Q^3$.
+We add the similar case of $\Q^2$ for completeness.